Ponderosa and Bonanza Steakhouses: History

 In 1963, Dan Blocker, who played Eric "Hoss" Cartwright on Bonanza, started the Bonanza Steakhouse chain.
 The first Bonanza opened in Westport, Connecticut.
 Sam Wyly and his brother Charles Wyly bought the small Bonanza restaurant chain three years later.
 The company grew to approximately 600 restaurants by 1989, when the Wylys sold it to Metromedia.

 In 1965, Dan Lasater, Norm Wiese and Charles Kleptz founded Ponderosa in Kokomo, Indiana, moving the headquarters to Dayton, Ohio, in 1971.

-Ponderosa began operating in Canada by 1971 and remained there until 1986, when its focus moved to post-recession US.
+Ponderosa began operating in Canada by 1971 and until 1986, when its focus moved to post-recession US, had nearly 150 locations across the country.
 After closing most Canadian Ponderosa restaurants, the company returned to generating US restaurant franchises in 1986, reversing a previous freeze on new US franchises in the move to Canada.
 At that time, 36 Canadian Ponderosa locations were acquired by General Mills Restaurant Group which converted them to Red Lobster restaurants.
 In the meantime, Bonanza maintained a presence in Canada.
+The last Canadian location closed in November, 2010.

 In February 1988, Ponderosa was sold to Metromedia Restaurant Group.
 In September 1989, Metromedia acquired rival Bonanza, combining the two chains.
 In 1997, Ponderosa and Bonanza united under the Metromedia Family Steakhouses (MFS) organization to be marketed under the Ponderosa or Bonanza brands.
 MFS was one of founder John Kluge's companies using the Metromedia name.

 After its S&A Restaurant Group division was forced into an involuntary Chapter 7 liquidation by its lender, GE Capital, in August 2008, and closed over 300 company-owned Bennigan's and Steak & Ale restaurants, the chain's parent company, Metromedia Steakhouses Company, filed for Chapter 11 bankruptcy in 2008, although it planned to reorganize around franchise operations and a profitable core of company-operated restaurants.
 It emerged from bankruptcy in 2009 under the name "Homestyle Dining LLC".

 The chain engaged Trinity Capital LLC as its financial advisor in 2016 and was sold in late 2017 to FAT Brands, the owner of Fatburger, Buffalo's Cafe and Hurricane Grill & Wings.
 FAT Brands has approximately 300 locations open, with another 300 under development in 32 countries.

-In 1989 there were almost 700 Ponderosa locations.
-By 2003 there were less than 400 locations.
-By October 2022 only 17 Ponderosa locations remain open.
+In 1989, there were almost 700 Ponderosa locations.
+By 2003, there were fewer than 400 locations.
+As of December 2024, only 12 Ponderosa locations and three Bonanza locations currently remain open in the US.